June 19, 2026

 If you’re not on an unlimited data plan, keeping an eye on data use lets you plan ahead to avoid paying for overages.
 It can also tip you off if you’re paying for a higher data limit than you routinely need.
 There are two ways to check how much data you’ve used:

-• Sign into your account on the provider’s website or in its app, then navigate to usage statistics.
-This is probably your best bet, because you want to know what your carrier thinks you’ve used since it’s the one billing you.
+• Sign into your account.
+On the provider’s website or in its app, navigate to usage statistics.
+This is probably your best bet — you want to know what your carrier thinks you’ve used, since it’s the one billing you.

 TextNow Tip: Can a phone bill help you build credit?
 Perhaps, if you know the facts behind when phone bills show up on your credit reports.